 In the third line of her song, Thank You, Alanis Morissette sings, “How about them transparent dangling carrots?”
 In this article I’ll take a little look at what that line means.

-Ms. Morissette’s entire song is about gaining enlightenment, and from that perspective, a transparent dangling carrot is anything that leads you to take a path of pursuing enlightenment.
+Ms. Morissette’s entire song is about gaining enlightenment, and from that perspective, a transparent dangling carrot is anything that leads you to take a path of pursuing or gaining enlightenment.
 In the song she mentions things like terror, disillusionment, frailty, consequence (karma), and silence; each of these can be considered motivational “carrots” that are capable of pulling a person down a path where they want to seek enlightenment.

 If you’re not familiar with the “carrot” reference, in the United States I can remember seeing cartoons when I was younger where a person would hang a carrot in front of a horse to motivate the horse to walk forward.
 Another example is that it’s fairly common with businesses here to talk about offering carrots, or incentives, to employees to get them to achieve goals.